 Dr. Edward Armstrong Quotes in And Then There Were None

 The And Then There Were None quotes below are all either spoken by Dr. Edward Armstrong or refer to Dr. Edward Armstrong.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Harper edition of And Then There Were None published in 2011.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Harper edition of And Then There Were None published in 2011.).

 Chapter 11 Quotes

 “The damned fool, he believed every word I said to him.
 It was easy … I must be careful, though, very careful.”